Skip to main content

 Hiring Employees

 Prepare Ahead of Time.
 Once you have decided to hire a new employee, you should create specific parameters for the open position BEFORE you begin the hiring process!
-First, prepare a written job description.
-Then, determine whether the position should be classified as exempt or nonexempt from overtime pay requirements.
-Finally, you should set the salary range and benefits for the position.

 Use the Same Job Application.
 The key to avoiding a discrimination claim is to use the same employment application and other pre-employment forms for all applicants for a particular position or job category.